unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 If you want GMQ to attempt to send data immediately, the **write** API is the best choice.
 If the request fails due to a bad network connection, then the timestamp of the **write** request and the request itself is queued so it can be **record**ed later when the connection gets reestablished.
 When the request is recorded to Murano, it will appear in the time-series at the time of the failed **write** request, not the time of the successful **record** request.

-## Send My Data In Bursts or Batches
+## Send My Data in Bursts or Batches

 Since the behavior of the GMQ server is configurable, you can use the **record** API to queue all outgoing data so it can be batch uploaded according to the configured period.
 There are two main configuration settings to worry about when tuning GMQ for your Bursts/Batches of uploaded data: